 Age/Grade Levels: varies Prep Time: none Why it might appeal to your visual learner: • These books are full of beautiful photographs and illustrations! • There are books on various topics related to history (and other subjects too!).
 NOTE: You do need to be cautious, however, because some of the books include secular topics such as evolution.

 Wendy is one of the owners of Hip Homeschool Moms, Only Passionate Curiosity, Homeschool Road Trips, Love These Recipes, and Weird, Unsocialized Homeschoolers.
-She married her high school sweetheart, Scott, 29 years ago, and they live in the South with their three children.
-Hannah, age 25, has autism and was the first homeschool graduate in the family.
-Noah, age 23, was the second homeschool graduate and the first to leave the nest.
-Mary Grace, age 17, is the remaining homeschool student.
+She married her high school sweetheart, Scott, 30 years ago, and they live in the South.
+Hannah, age 26, has autism and was the first homeschool graduate in the family.
+Noah, age 24, was the second homeschool graduate and the first to leave the nest.
+Mary Grace, age 18, is the most recent homeschool graduate.
 Wendy loves working out and teaching Training for Warriors classes at her local gym.
 She also enjoys learning along with her family, educational travel, reading, and writing, and she attempts to grow an herb garden every summer with limited success.